Masterminds/sprig/docs/strings.md

 ## regexFindAll

-Returns a slice of all matches of the regular expression in the input string
+Returns a slice of all matches of the regular expression in the input string.
+The last parameter n determines the number of substrings to return, where -1 means return all matches

 ```
-regexFindAll "[2,4,6,8]" "123456789
+regexFindAll "[2,4,6,8]" "123456789" -1
 ```

 The above produces `[2 4 6 8]`